LaurensEiroa/ImageClassification/README.md

 # ImageClassification

-In this repository we develope an image classification CNN using Keras.
+An image classification CNN using Keras is presented in this repository.

-For training, validating and testing the deep-learning algorithm we use the mnist dataset form Keras datasets.
+The mnist Keras dataset has been used for training, validating and testing the deep-learning algorithm.